shardul-shah/Serenity/README.md

 # Features
-1. Accessible & readable
+1. Web accessible & readable.
-2. Responsive (i.e. compatible on tablets, phones, etc.)
+2. Responsive web design (e.g. compatible on tablets & phones).
-3. Fast loading times
+3. Fast loading times.
-4. Simple, easy to use, and concise
+4. Simple, easy to use, and concise.
-5. Ability to control and mix 6 sound types (*more to be added soon)
+5. Ability to control and mix 6 sound types (*many more to be added soon*).

 # Visuals